 I went to Riverside 9-12.
 I would say that the school is great with AP classes but the regular classes are not as challenging.
 I love how the teachers are involved with the students with extracurricular activities.
 My only bad complaint is that students there misbehave a lot but overall the student population is very diverse ranging from Hmong Hispanic and primarily African-American

 Riverside University High School is a public high school in Milwaukee.
 The principal of Riverside University High School is Michael Harris.
-1,608 students attend Riverside University High School and identify as Asian; White, non-Hispanic; and Black, non-Hispanic.
+1,608 children attend Riverside University High School and are mostly Asian; White, non-Hispanic; and Black, non-Hispanic.
 6% of the Riverside University High School students are "limited in English proficiency."
-72% of the 1,608 students here have subsidized lunches.
+72% of the 1,608 students here get reduced lunch prices.
 The ratio of students to teachers at Riverside University High School is 18:1.
 Coa Youth & Family Centers is one of the nearest high schools.

 - Ceramics sculpture